Luca-Ve/Portfolio/README.md

 #### Professional Summary
-Dynamic professional with over 5 years of experience in data analysis and business intelligence within the FMCG sector.
+Dynamic professional with 4+ years of experience in data analysis and business intelligence within the FMCG sector.
 Proven expertise in deriving actionable insights from complex data sets and enhancing decision-making processes through advanced data visualization and analytics tools.
 Skilled in SAP, Power BI, and Excel, with a strong quantitative background and a solid foundation in Economics and Informatics.
 Able in managing analytics projects from start to completion, fostering a data-driven culture, and delivering impactful storytelling presentations.

 ## Work Experience
 **Liquid Planner @ Campari Group (_May 2021 - Present_)**